Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 We recognize technology alone cannot fix hundreds of years of racial injustice and inequality, but when we put it in the hands of the Black community and their supporters, technology can begin to bridge a gap.
 To start a dialogue.
 To identify areas where technology can help pave a road to progress.

-This project is an effort to utilize technology to analyze, inform, and develop policy to reform the workplace, products, public safety, and legislation.

 This is one of three open source projects underway as part of the [Call for Code Emb(race) Spot Challenge](https://github.com/topics/embrace-call-for-code) led by contributors from IBM and Red Hat.